mgmihir44/Traffic-Light-Control-System/README.md

 Working:
 A Moore FSM is used for transition between different states.
 In the Initial State, Cars going in South/North direction are allowed to pass.
 Based on the input, the System will go to another state or will remain in the current state.
 The System will wait in a particular state for a predefined period.
+The predefined delay is executed using the NVIC SysTick Timer
 Cars from only one direction can pass the intersection - either from North/South or East/West.
 Transition from Green to Redd follows the Pattern - Green - Yellow - Red.
 Whenever, the walk pedestrian light is Green, traffic from both directions will come to a halt.